tobjaw/taskfile-parts/README.md

 - **Package Outputs**: Optionally generate packages for each task
 - **Metadata Extraction**: Task descriptions are automatically extracted and added to app metadata
 - **Flexible Configuration**: Exclude specific tasks, customize the go-task package, and more
-- **Zero Boilerplate**: Just enable the module and point to your Taskfile
+- **Minimal Boilerplate**: Just enable the module and point to your Taskfile.
+Optionally enable devShell hook for MOTD.
 - **Cross-Platform**: Works on Linux and macOS (x86_64 and aarch64)

 ## Quick Start